bini1995/invoice-uploader-ai/README.md

 - Approver reminders with escalation
 - Batch actions with bulk approval and PDF export
 - AI explanations for why an invoice was flagged
+- "Why did AI say this?" links show confidence and reasoning
 - AI-powered bulk categorization of uploaded invoices
 - Hoverable vendor bios with website and industry info
 - Smart keyboard shortcuts (press **A** to archive, **F** to flag, **/** to focus search)